-The Adoption Support Service operates a well-established letterbox contact arrangement for the exchange of information between adoptive families and birth families.
+The Adoption Support Service operates a well-established letterbox contact arrangement for the exchange of information between adults within the adoptive family and birth family.
 Birth families are also supported in arrangements for direct face-to-face contact, when deemed to be in the child's best interest.

-The Adoption Service generally believes there are mutual benefits of at least one meeting between a child's birth parent and adoptive parents around the time of placement; other significant birth relatives may also be involved.
+The Adoption Service generally believes there are mutual benefits of at least one meeting between a child's birth parent and adoptive parents around the time of placement; other significant birth relatives may also be involved where this is appropriate, eg where a grandparent or other significant individual has been involved in the care of a child.
+Any such meetings are always undertaken to benefit the child and photographs of the meetings can be taken with the agreement of all parties.

-Contact plans are first considered at the Looked After Children reviews, and included in the care plan.
-Adoption panels may advise on contact plans and whether an application should be made for a Placement Order.
-Further work to ensure that these plans are viable may take place at any time between the Adoption Panel (Best Interests), the Care Order, the Adoption Panel (Matching) and the placement of the child with prospective adopters.
-Children's needs will change over time and contact plans should evolve to reflect the child's changing circumstances and needs.
+Contact plans are first considered at the Looked After Children reviews, and included in the care plan presented to court.
+Adoption panel may advise on contact plans.
+Children's needs will change over time and contact plans should evolve to reflect the child's changing circumstances, needs and expressed wishes.

-Post placement contact arrangements continue to be reviewed at each adoptive placement review.
-The service does not formally review contact arrangements after the order is made, but if issues arise these are addressed through the Adoption Support Service.
+Post placement contact arrangements continue to be reviewed at each child's statutory review.
+The service does not formally review contact arrangements after the Adoption order is made.

-I. The review of disrupted placements, ascertaining the causes for the breakdown to aid future planning for the child

-Following a disruption the Derby City Adoption Service convenes a disruption meeting in order to try and achieve a better understanding of the factors which led to the breakdown of the placement.
+I) The review of disrupted placements, ascertaining the causes for the breakdown to aid future planning for the child order to try and achieve a better understanding of the factors which led to the breakdown of the placement.
 This helps in planning future placements.
 An experienced, preferably independent childcare manager chairs these meetings.
 A summary of the conclusions of the meeting are presented to the adoption management team meeting and the relevant adoption panel in order that they can learn any lessons.